ImKKingshuk/LockKnife/README.md

 ## Disclaimer

-🌟🌟🌟"The Developer of this tool is not responsible for any type of activity done by you using this tool, Use at your own risk"🌟🌟🌟
+🌟🌟🌟 "The developer of LockKnife is not responsible for any misuse or illegal activities conducted with this tool.
+Use at your own risk." 🌟🌟🌟

 ### Note

 Password recovery tools should only be used for legitimate purposes and with proper authorization.
 Using such tools without proper authorization is illegal and a violation of privacy.

-Please note that this example assumes that you have the necessary permissions and access to the Android device for which you want to recover the password.
-Additionally, this tool may not work on all Android devices or all Android versions or for all password types.
+Ensure proper authorization before using LockKnife for password recovery or data extraction.
+Always adhere to ethical hacking practices and comply with all applicable laws and regulations.

 ## Acknowledgments

-LockKnife tool was created for research and educational purposes.
+`LockKnife : The Ultimate Android Password Tool` is developed for research and educational purposes.
 It should be used responsibly and in compliance with all applicable laws and regulations.
-The developer of this tool is not responsible for any misuse of this tool.
+The developer acknowledges and appreciates the effort that went into creating this powerful and versatile Android password recovery tool.

 Feel free to contribute to the project by reporting issues or submitting pull requests!